aproxis/VideoCutter/memory-bank/activeContext.md

     *   Identify current responsibilities, functions, classes, and dependencies.
     *   Pinpoint areas with mixed concerns, high complexity, or potential for generalization.
 2.  **Design New Modular Architecture**:
     *   Define logical modules/components to be extracted from the existing scripts.
+(Partially completed with the new `videocutter` package structure).
     *   Propose a new directory structure if necessary (e.g., `videocutter_core/`, `videocutter_utils/`).
+(Implemented as `videocutter/`).
     *   Outline the responsibilities of a new central `main.py` (or a heavily refactored `cutter.py`) orchestrator.
+(Implemented as `videocutter/main.py`).
 3.  **Define Interfaces and Data Flow**:
     *   Specify how modules will communicate with the main controller and each other.
+(Defined through function calls and `DotMap` configuration passing).
     *   Plan how configuration data and application state will be managed and passed.
+(Managed by `videocutter/config_manager.py`).
 4.  **Develop Implementation Plan**:
     *   Break down the refactoring process into smaller, manageable steps.
     *   Consider the impact on `gui.py` and how it will interact with the new structure.
+(GUI updated to use `videocutter.main` and `videocutter.utils.gui_config_manager`).
     *   Establish a testing strategy for the refactored components.

 ### Short-term Tasks (Post-Refactoring Planning / Parallel if possible)